Lovers of history, architecture, and music will have plenty of things to do in Vienna.

 - Electronic Music at Flex

-Found in Vienna’s 7th district Neubaugasse lays right off of Mariahilfer Straße, the main shopping street in the city.
+Found in Vienna’s 7th district Neubaugasse lies right off of Mariahilfer Straße, the main shopping street in the city.
 Neubaugasse offers a respite from Mariahilfer’s neon glow of consumerism.
 It’s also home to many small boutique shops, cafes, restaurants, and bars.

-We did, and were rewarded by finding an awesome church courtyard that was turned into a makeshift viewing area for a patrons of an adjacent pub who were watching the Eurocup.
+We did, and were rewarded by finding an awesome church courtyard that was turned into a makeshift viewing area for patrons of an adjacent pub who were watching the Eurocup.
 Austria lost the match in the final minutes, so the crowd went from hopeful and celebratory to downcast rather quickly, but it was still one of those awesome local experiences we crave when exploring a new place.

 Visit the Hundertwasser House

-The brainchild of Austrain artist and architect Friedensreich Hundertwasser, this awesome amalgamation of urban architecture and nature is a sight to behold.
-Friedensreich had some really cool theories and philosophies about incorporating organic designs into his work, and was pretty opposed to simple straight lines.
-His architecture style includes funky stuff like uneven floors, emphasizing curves, and growing trees INSIDE rooms and out of windows.
+The brainchild of Austrian artist and architect Friedensreich Hundertwasser, this awesome amalgamation of urban architecture and nature is a sight to behold.
+Friedensreich had some really cool theories and philosophies about incorporating organic designs into his work and was pretty opposed to simple straight lines.
+His architectural style includes funky stuff like uneven floors, emphasizing curves, and growing trees INSIDE rooms and out of windows.

 The building will pique your curiosity and give your eyes a much needed break from the typically white and glaringly bright architecture that exists seemingly everywhere in Vienna.
-The Hunderwasser House, along with Kunsthaus, are absolutely worth the short walk from the city center.
+The Hunderwasser House, along with Kunsthaus, is absolutely worth the short walk from the city center.
 One of our most recommended things to do in Vienna, for sure.

 Check out this nifty video below for a tour of the building and its “village”.